Choosing your main DAW isn’t easy. Each one has a specific workflow that impacts your creativity and, ultimately, the quality of music you produce.

 There are not many options on your screen to search for a tool or a specific feature.
 Everything’s very intuitive, and finding what you need is extremely easy, so you’ll definitely have an easier time figuring stuff out if this is your first DAW.

-Reaper, on the other hand, definitely didn’t earn its excellent reputation by looking pretty.
+On the other hand, Reaper definitely didn’t earn its excellent reputation by looking pretty.

 This becomes especially evident when it comes to opening plugin windows.

-Every plugin’s graphic design will be framed by a white plugin manager window.
+A white plugin manager window will frame every plugin’s graphic design.
 For me, this is a significant put-off as some plugins have stunning graphics that make the experience of using it more immersive.

 All in all, Reaper has its cons when it comes to graphic design, but generally, the UI is organized pretty well.
 Although menus are a bit more complex than in Studio One, it’s still not overwhelming.
 You could probably learn it reasonably quickly, although I’d say that Studio One is more user-friendly and definitely looks way prettier.

-I’d say that both DAW’s are generally pretty stable.
+I’d say that both DAWs are generally pretty stable.
 I’m a long Studio One user, and I’ve only had a couple of minor crashes throughout my brief mixing career.
-Luckily, Studio One has a great autosave feature with all the previous versions stored within the same project, even if you rename it.
+Luckily, Studio One has an excellent autosave feature with all the previous versions stored within the same project, even if you rename it.

 However, Reaper seems to be even more stable than Studio One.
-Lots of people have praised the software for that and with a good reason.
+Many people have praised the software for that, and with a good reason.
 I’ve tried testing Reaper with multiple instances of CPU-hungry plugins and was pleasantly surprised at how much it could handle before it started giving me audio dropouts.